davidryan59/ji-rcn/README.md

-jint.copy()              // Return a deep copy of a JInterval jint.getAlg()            // Return algorithm for the JInterval jint.getFraction()       // Returns a text representation of fraction for this JInterval jint.getNotation()       // Equivalent to getPitch jint.getPeo()            // Returns the underlying Peo for this JInterval jint.getPitch()          // Return a pitch notation for the JInterval, e.g. "E'4" for new JInterval(5/4) jint.getPitchClass()     // Return a pitch class for the JInterval, e.g. "E'" for new JInterval(5/4).
+jint.copy()              // Return a deep copy of a JInterval jint.getAlg()            // Return algorithm for the JInterval jint.getFraction()       // Returns a text representation of fraction for this JInterval jint.getEndNotation()       // Equivalent to getPitch jint.getPeo()            // Returns the underlying Peo for this JInterval jint.getPitch()          // Return a pitch notation for the JInterval, e.g. "E'4" for new JInterval(5/4) jint.getPitchClass()     // Return a pitch class for the JInterval, e.g. "E'" for new JInterval(5/4).
 Octave information is discarded.